About

 Hello there!
-I’m Sylvester Arnab, a Professor of Game Science (Applied Games) at Coventry University, UK.
+I’m Sylvester Arnab, a Professor in Game Science (Applied Games) at Coventry University, UK.

 “Game science … is defined as a field that investigates how playful and gameful experiences are designed and applied based on strategies and elements commonly used by game-based approaches (analogue and/or digital), which include game-based learning, serious games, and gamification and how their operations are underpinned by pedagogical and motivational theories and practices…” Arnab (2020, p.
 57)

-In the past, I had the opportunity to contribute to the Disruptive Media Learning Lab and conduct research at the Serious Games Institute and University of Warwick’s WMG.
+In the past, I had the opportunity to contribute to the Disruptive Media Learning Lab and conduct research at the Serious Games Institute and the University of Warwick’s WMG.
 In 2009, I earned my PhD in Engineering from the University of Warwick.
+My alma mater includes University of Manchester and University of Leeds.

 I am excited about the potential of game science and its application in transforming education.
 It’s a pleasure to be part of this vibrant field and make a positive difference in the world of applied games and playful design.